ddamato/gridless/content/index.md

 Most applications that designers use to create modern web pages are no better than a digital piece of paper.
 They do not accurately describe what a web page expects; most specifically in terms of responsive design.
 So designers are often confined to specific artboard dimensions without the ability to see the in-between sizes or content changes based on language or accessibility preferences.
 Each design is locked as a single experience and a single grid for alignment.
 In order to display a new layout, a new artboard is created in the design tool with a grid that fits that artboard.
 Designers will then duplicate and resize the elements to fit the new artboard's grid.
 This is not the essence of responsive design, it is actually the same technique used in print for centuries.

-The web is different, content can change based on user preferences and device settings.
+The web is different.
+Content can change based on user preferences and device settings.
 Engineers craft resuable components that can adapt to their content. **No designer can mockup all the potential layouts**.
 Instead a seasoned designer should make decisions that inform what the parts of the layout should do if and when certain scenarios occur.
 The design tools today have difficulty presenting this so it is often up to an engineer to ask the right questions to understand the designer's intent.
+Here's a small sampling of possible changes that could occur which are often overlooked.

+- Text length varying based on language translation
+- Font size varying based on character encoding and accessibility settings
+- Color contrast varying based on user preferences
+- Content varying based on user input
+- Other elements changing size to accommodate the above examples

 ### Breakpoints